Installing the Network Agent Package (Junos Telemetry Interface)

 Package release and spin number—This field indicates the package version and spin number, such as C1.1.

 All Junos Network Agent packages are in tarred and gzipped (.tgz) format.

 Each version of the Network Agent package is supported on a single release of Junos OS only.
 The Junos OS version supported is identified by the Junos OS release number included in the Network Agent package name.

-Examples of valid Network Agent package names including the following:
+An example of a valid Network Agent package name is: